Home

 Set up once, monthly debit, no effort

-Too Much Time in Theta Waves?
+Too Much Time in ADHD Theta Waves?
 Understanding ADHD and Brain Frequencies

 My ADHD mind is quiet—and that’s unusual.
 While many people with ADHD struggle with a busy mind, filled with future tasks, anxious concerns, or endless daydreams, my experience is different.
 I’m seldom bothered by racing thoughts.
 Instead, I find myself bored when left to my own devices, constantly seeking stimulation through reading, watching, or listening to something.

-What we adults with ADHD share, however, is that we spend an unusual amount of time in unique mental states.
+What we adults with ADHD share, if you compare ADHD minds vs normal, we spend an unusual amount of time in unique mental states.
 These states can be measured using EEG (electroencephalography), which tracks the electrical frequencies at which our brains function.

 The Four Main Brain Frequencies